nci/scores/docs/paper.md

 # Summary

 `scores` is a Python package containing mathematical functions for the verification, evaluation, and optimisation of model outputs and predictions.
-It primarily supports the geoscience and earth system science communities. `scores` is focused on supporting xarray datatypes for earth system data.
-It has wide potential application in machine learning, and domains other than meteorology, geoscience and weather.
-It also aims to be compatible with xarray, pandas, geopandas and work with NetCDF4, Zarr, hdf5 and GRIB data sources among others.
+It primarily supports the geoscience and earth system science communities.
+It also has wide potential application in machine learning, and domains other than meteorology, geoscience and weather.

+`scores` is focused on supporting xarray datatypes for earth system data.
+It also aims to be compatible with pandas and geopandas, and to work with NetCDF4, hdf5, Zarr and GRIB data sources among others.
 Scores is designed to utilise Dask for scaling and performance.

 All of the scores and metrics in this package have undergone a thorough statistical and scientific review.
-Every score has a companion Jupyter Notebook demonstrating its use in practise.
+Every score has a companion Jupyter Notebook tutorial demonstrating its use in practice.

-At the time of writing, the scores contained in this package are: MSE, MAE, RMSE, FIRM [@Taggart:2022a], CRPS (including threshold-weighting, see [@Gneiting:2011], the FlipFlop index [@Griffiths:2019] and the Murphy score [@Ehm:2016].
+At the time of writing, the scores contained in this package are: MSE, MAE, RMSE, FIRM [@Taggart:2022a], CRPS (including threshold-weighting, see [@Gneiting:2011]), the FlipFlop index [@Griffiths:2019] and the Murphy score [@Ehm:2016].
 It also includes the Diebold-Mariano statistical test [@Diebold:1995] with both the [@Harvey:1997] and [@Hering:2011] modifications.

-# Statement of need
+# Statement of Need

 The research purpose of this software is (a) to mathematically verify and validate scientific research and (b) to foster research into new scores and metrics.

 `scores` includes novel scores not commonly found elsewhere (e.g. FIRM, FlipFlop index), complex scores (e.g. CRPS), more common scores (e.g. MAE, RMSE) and statistical tests (such as the Diebold Mariano test).
-Scores provides its own implementations where relevant to avoid extensive dependencies, and its roadmap includes a comprehensive implementation of optimised, reviewed and useful set of scoring functions for verification, statistics, optimisation and machine learning.
+Scores provides its own implementations where relevant to avoid extensive dependencies.

 `scores` works with n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data.
 It has proper treatments for missing data, masking of data and weighting of results.